NATIONAL WEED APPRECIATION DAY

 The taproot of young burdock plants can be harvested and eaten as a root vegetable.
-Immature flower stalks may also be harvested in late spring before flowers appear.
-The flavor of the young stalk resembles that of an artichoke.
+We may also harvest immature flower stalks in late spring before flowers appear.
+The flavor of the young stem resembles that of an artichoke.
 It is a good source of dietary fiber and certain minerals, including calcium and potassium.
 It is also used as a medicinal herb.

 Lamb’s Quarter: (also known as goosefoot)